 Importance of ROIC

 It’s not hard to see why ROIC (return on invested capital) has become an important metric in the investment community.
-Businesses raise capital from debt and equity investors, investing this capital in operations that they expect will make more money than the cost paid to borrow it.
+Businesses raise capital from debt and equity investors, and they invest this capital in operations that they expect will make more money than the cost paid to borrow it.

 Why is ROIC used as a metric for measuring competitive advantage?

-Barriers could be high for switching costs for customers, which is the case for the Microsoft (MSFT) Windows operating system.
-It could also be high for intellectual property rights that protect innovative products from duplication.
-These barriers enable companies to charge premiums for their products, bumping their operating margins and, by extension, their ROICs.
+Barriers could be high switching costs for customers, as is the case for Microsoft’s (MSFT) Windows-based operating system, or intellectual property rights that protect innovative products from duplication.
+These barriers enable companies to charge premiums for their products, bumping their operating margins and by extension their ROICs.

-In the next part of this series, we’ll continue our returns analysis of Emerson by comparing it with electrical equipment (IYJ) peers.
-We’ll also see why we feel Emerson has a competitive advantage.
+In the next part in this series, we’ll continue this analysis by comparing Danaher with the healthcare equipment industry.